 West Virginia has assigned the highest priority to continuing the implementation of an electronic data collection and reporting system, specifically crash data.
 Timely and accurate crash data are the most crucial components to the comprehensive traffic records system.
 West Virginia purchased a software program called Report Beam in order to provide electronic submission of crash and citation data directly from the field to the data warehouse.
 On November I, 2007, the State Police went statewide with this program (crash data).
 Training of law enforcement agencies in the usage of the software and the new crash report is complete.
 99% of all law enforcement agencies have attained a license key which allows them to report electronically.
-During FYII, we anticipate piloting the electronic citation with the State Police and a few local agencies.
-The establishment of a Traffic Records Data Warehouse is in the initial stage.
+During FYII, a small pilot project was implemented using the electronic citation with the State Police in Monongalia and Jackson Counties.
+The establishment of a Traffic Records Data Warehouse is in the long term plan.
 Crash data access has been given to key highway safety personnel, and we are working on expansion of this access.
-We also anticipate filling the position of Traffic Records Coordinator.
+The Division of Highways is currently in the process of contracting with the Rahall Traffic Institute (RTI) to develop a user friendly "back-end" for data querying and user access.
+We also anticipate filling the position of Traffic Records Coordinator and a Technician that will assist local police agencies and governments in using and accessing the reporting software.
 The state has in place a working Traffic Records Coordinating Committee and will continue to strengthen its status by following the recommendations contained in the Strategic Plan and 2006 Traffic Records Assessment.
+We will also host a Traffic Records Assessment in FY2012.